goschtl/zope/Products.TransactionalMailHost/trunk/README.txt

 License
 =======

-z3c.sqlalchemy is licensed under the Zope Public License 2.1.
+TransactionalMailHost is licensed under the Zope Public License 2.1.

 See LICENSE.txt.